python/devguide/parser.rst

 .. caution::
-    Soft keywords can be a bit challenging to manage as they can be accepted in places you don't intend to, given how the order alternatives behave in PEG parser (see :ref:`consequences of ordered choice section
+    Soft keywords can be a bit challenging to manage as they can be accepted in places you don't intend to, given how the order alternatives behave in PEG parsers (see :ref:`consequences of ordered choice section
     <consequences-of-ordered-choice>` for some background on this).
 In general,
     try to define them in places where there is not a lot of alternatives.